Knewton/Zoidberg/EXAMPLE.md

     WRB     	JJ      	JJ      	VBP     	VBG     	IN      	DT      	NN      	RB      	.

 ## Problem inference
-I think this problem is about an increasing number of swimming fish in a pond and asks a single question.
+I think this problem is about an increasing number of swimming fish and asks a single question.

 ## Parsed problem
-    8          	fish       	are        	swimming   	in         	a          	pond       	.
+    8          	fish       	are        	swimming   	in         	a          	.
-    constant   	context    	pre_ind_plu	acting     	conjunction	constant   	subordinate	punctuation
+    constant   	context    	pre_ind_plu	acting     	conjunction	constant   	punctuation

     4          	more       	fish       	join       	fish       	.
     constant   	rel_more   	context    	operator   	context    	punctuation

-    How many   	fish       	are        	swimming   	in         	the        	pond       	now        	?
+    How many   	fish       	are        	swimming   	in         	the        	now        	?
-    asking     	context    	pre_ind_plu	acting     	conjunction	noise      	subordinate	subordinate	punctuation
+    asking     	context    	pre_ind_plu	acting     	conjunction	noise      	subordinate	punctuation

 ## Question 1